iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 Your firmware file should appear in the ``PX4-Autopilot/build/your-flight-control-board_default`` folder as ``your-flight-control-board_default.px4``

 .. warning::
-    Adding the IFCI configuration features may increase the size of the PX4 build past the size allowable by your board.
+    Adding the IFCI configuration features will increase the size of the PX4 build.
+This could make the build larger than the flash size available on your board.

     .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/large_code.png
         :align: center